 Our operating results are subject to fluctuations in foreign currency exchange rates.
 We attempt to mitigate a portion of these risks through foreign currency hedging, based on our judgment of the appropriate trade-offs among risk, opportunity and expense.
 We have established a hedging program to partially hedge our exposure to foreign currency exchange rate fluctuations for various currencies.
-If the foreign currency hedging markets are negatively affected by clearing and trade execution regulations imposed by the Dodd-Frank Wall Street Reform and Consumer Protection Act, the cost of hedging our foreign exchange exposure could increase.

 We regularly review our hedging program and make adjustments as necessary based on the judgment factors discussed above.
 Our hedging activities may not offset more than a portion of the adverse financial impact resulting from unfavorable movement in foreign currency exchange rates, which could adversely affect our financial condition or results of operations.